 “Hekaton, in contrast, is a row-based technology squarely focused on transaction processing (TP or OLTP-OnLine TP) workloads,” explained Campbell.
 “Note that these two approaches are not mutually exclusive.
 The combination of Hekaton and SQL Server’s existing xVelocity columnstore index and xVelocity analytics engine.
 Will result in a great combination,” he concluded.

 For now, Hekaton is being tested by a select set of customers.
 Including financial services and online gaming companies with “extremely demanding TP requirements,” revealed Campbell.
 Microsoft is gearing up for a public technology preview to be announced via the company’s blogs.

 Hekaton is a new database engine optimized for memory resident data and OLTP workloads that is fully integrated into Microsoft SQL Server.
 A key innovation that enables high performance in Hekaton is compilation of SQL stored procedures into machine code.

 Hekaton is a new database engine targeted for OLTP workloads under development at Microsoft.
-It is optimized for large main memories and many-core processors.
-It is fully integrated into SQL Server, which allows customers to gradually convert their most performance-critical tables and applications to take advantage of the very substantial performance improvements offered by Hekaton.
+Optimized for large main memories and many-core processors.
+Fully integrated into SQL Server.
+Which allows customers to gradually convert their most performance-critical tables and applications.
+To take advantage of the very substantial performance improvements offered by Hekaton.